Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

 <br>

-All this led to a significant weakening of interest from viewers, and the studio's films lost what they were famous for before — stability.
+All of this led to a significant weakening of interest from the audience, and the studio's films lost what they were known for before: stability.

-Some, of course, made money, but they did it by some miracle — especially "Black Panther: Wakanda Forever" (860 million in revenue) and "Thor: Love and Thunder" (760 million), the quality of which is highly debated among fans.
-Otherwise, only "Spider-Man: No Way Home" (1.95 billion), "Doctor Strange in the Multiverse of Madness" (955 million), and "Deadpool & Wolverine" (1.33 billion) had large box office revenues.
+Some, of course, made money, but they did it by some miracle, especially "Black Panther: Wakanda Forever" (860 million in revenue) and "Thor: Love and Thunder" (760 million), the quality of which is highly debated among fans.
+Otherwise, the only big hits were "Spider-Man: No Way Home" (1.95 billion), "Doctor Strange in the Multiverse of Madness" (955 million), and "Deadpool & Wolverine" (1.33 billion).
 And all these films are characterized by an abundance of fan service.
-Only "Guardians of the Galaxy Vol. 3" turned out to be good in terms of both quality and box office (845 million) — but this is an exception to the rule named James Gunn, who now heads the DC universe.
+Only "Guardians of the Galaxy Vol. 3" turned out to be good in terms of both quality and box office (845 million), but this is an exception to the rule named James Gunn, who now heads the DC universe.

 Seven films completely failed during this time, some of which didn't even break even.
-After all, to recoup costs and make a profit, a film must earn 2-3 times its budget:
+After all, to recoup costs and generate profit, a film must earn 2-3 times its budget:

 • "Black Widow" – 380 million in revenue with a 200 million budget;